 - because of the house size restrictions, we decided to add a large garage on another lot that would provide a shop and an entertainment area.
 Little did we know that handicapped accessibility would be important right away as my wife would suffer a serious injury and would be laid up for the better part of a year (she is fine now).

 My wife spent years collecting pictures of homes that she thought would fit our north woods lifestyle.
-She put together a collection of ~100 home designs that had features that she liked.
+She put together a collection of ~100 home designs that had features that she liked, for instance, lighting ideas like wall lights or pendant lights, carpet colors, what wood the furniture would be, how the kitchen would be set out, everything under the sun she had already gathered ideas for.
 Eventually, she found a plan for a boathouse that became her inspiration for the overall look of the house.

 Designing this house was a lifetime dream for my wife and she started by drawing some simple hand drawings (she is a skilled hand draftsman).
 However, she had a large number of alternatives she wanted to evaluate, and hand drawing proved to be just too slow.